 If you’re like us, you enjoy scuba diving with turtles.
 But who are these animals?
 Well, here are a few fascinating facts about sea turtles:

-* The smallest ocean-going turtle is the Kemp’s ridley.
-The largest is the leatherback.
-The heaviest leatherback sea turtle on record weighed in at a whopping 2,019 pounds.
-A typical adult honu may reach 4 feet in width and weigh in at 350 pounds or more.
+- The smallest sea turtle is the Kemp’s Ridley, while the largest is the leatherback.
+Indeed, the most massive leatherback sea turtle on record weighed in at a whopping 2,019 pounds!
+You can expect a typical adult turtle to reach 4 feet in width and weigh 350 pounds.

-* Don’t try it yourself, but sea turtles can drink sea water.
-In fact, sea turtles can drink an amount of saltwater that would make you very, very sick.
-The reason it doesn’t harm the turtle is due to the way the animal can expel excess salt through a gland in their eyes, explains Sport Diver magazine.
+- Don’t try it yourself, but sea turtles can drink seawater.
+Sea turtles can drink an amount of salt water that would make you very, very sick.
+It doesn’t harm the turtle because the animal can expel excess salt through a gland in their eyes.

-* A leatherback turtle may dive more than half a mile to catch a tasty jellyfish.
+- Leatherback Turtles can dive down more than half a mile to catch prey, like a tasty jellyfish!

 The Hawaiian islands are home to five species of sea turtles.
-Leatherbacks, loggerheads, hawksbills and Olive ridleys are not typically seen during shallow coastal dives.
-Snorkelers are far more likely to encounter a playful honu or green sea turtle, explains Wild Hawaii magazine.
-Enjoy your face-to-face encounter without touching or bothering the animal, please.
+But unfortunately, Leatherbacks, Loggerheads, Hawksbills, and Olive Ridleys are not often seen during Maui scuba dives.
+Snorkelers and scuba divers in Lahaina are far more likely to encounter a playful Green Turtle.
+Please remember to always enjoy your face-to-face encounter without touching or bothering these beautiful animals.

-If you are fortunate to live in the islands year ’round, come dive with us again and again.
-If you can visit Maui only once in your life, make it a super special event.
-Book your turtle diving Maui experience with Banyan Tree Divers.
-We love the ocean and her inhabitants as much as you do, and we promise to show you a perfect time.
-For booking, please call Banyan Tree Divers at (808)446-6099.
+If you visit Maui, come dive with us to see sea turtles!
+If you scuba dive in Maui only once in your life, make it memorable and book your turtle diving experience in Lahaina with Banyan Tree Divers Maui.
+We love the ocean and its inhabitants as much as you do, and we promise to show you a great time, every dive!